camunda/blog.camunda.org/content/post/2015/12/dmn-links.md

 * [Using DMN within BPMN](https://docs.camunda.org/manual/latest/user-guide/process-engine/decisions/): User Guide about how to use DMN within the BPMN Process Engine and e.g. do data mapping in between.

-We are still working on a dedicated Get Started Guide - so stay tuned.

 ## Thanks!